Skip to content

 SKIIMMIGRATIONSKIIMMIGRATION

 Let's talk about love?
-Or more precisely, its cost Prostitution in Canada: law, paradoxes, historical anecdotes, and permanent residency in Canada
+Or more precisely, its cost.

 Oh, Canada!
-The land of maple syrup, hockey, and… rather contradictory prostitution laws.
+The land of famous maple syrup, hockey, and… rather contradictory prostitution laws.

-Let’s break down why in this remarkable country, selling is legal, but buying is not, and what clever legal maneuvers local lawmakers have devised to satisfy everyone—yet still leave everyone unhappy.
+Let’s break down why in such a great country selling is legal, but buying is not, and what clever legal maneuvers local lawmakers have devised to satisfy everyone—yet still leave everyone unhappy.

 "Not prostitution, but services with limited liability"

-If you suddenly decide to engage in providing sex services in Canada, I have two pieces of news for you.
+If you suddenly decide to engage in providing sex services in Canada, I have both good and bad news for you.

 Good news: The act itself is not criminalized.